nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/package-manifest.md

 ### Optional Dependencies

-Some packages may use the conditional bundle install in their install.xml (TODO: add link to conditional bundle installation documentation https://jira.nuxeo.com/browse/NXP-19789).
+Some packages may use the conditional bundle install in their install.xml, see [scripting command instructions]({{page page='scripting-commands#typical-installations'}}).
 When a package is being installed together with one of the packages referenced in his install.xml, those must be installed in the right order to avoid incomplete installation.
 Similarly, if a package is installed before one of the packages referenced in his install.xml, it must be reinstalled when one of the referenced package is installed.

 This is the purpose of the optional dependencies.
 An optional dependency will never be required, but will always be installed before its dependant package.

-In the above example, if you try to install `nuxeo-automation` along with `nuxeo-jsf-ui`, `nuxeo-jsf-ui` will be installed first.
-If you install `nuxeo-automation` alone first, then you install `nuxeo-jsf-ui`, `nuxeo-automation` will be reinstalled when you install `nuxeo-jsf-ui`.
+In the above example, if you try to install `nuxeo-package` along with `nuxeo-jsf-ui`, `nuxeo-jsf-ui` will be installed first.
+If you install `nuxeo-package` alone first, then you install `nuxeo-jsf-ui`, `nuxeo-package` will be reinstalled when you install `nuxeo-jsf-ui`.

-In any case, you still can have `nuxeo-automation` installed without having `nuxeo-jsf-ui` installed.
+In any case, you still can have `nuxeo-package` installed without having `nuxeo-jsf-ui` installed.